bhauman/figwheel-main/docs/docs/emacs.md

 approach to delimiting expressions or that favor statements over expressions.

-Learning paraedit is an essential part of understanding the LISP programming experience.
+Learning Paredit is an essential part of understanding the LISP programming experience.

 You will want to install `paredit` just like you installed `cider`